blindnet-io/product-management/refs/high-level-architecture/readme.md

 ## Objective

+This document is about:
-This document describes the high-level view of the context in which our product requirements exist and suggests a high-level structure of components of the product that can meet those requirements.
+- the context in which our product has to operate, and
+- the structure of components of our product (in relation to that context).

-The goal is to complement the [High Level Conceptualisation](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md) document with additional information about the workflows and context in which those concepts exist and at the same time suggest a very general component structure of our system.
+This document complements the [High Level Conceptualisation](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md).
+It's goal is to propose the optimal component structure of the product.

 ## Motivation

-The understanding of the context of use is very important in order to cover relevant user needs.
+The the [High Level Conceptualisation](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md) is insufficient for understanding of the context of use.
+We need more clarity about the data capture lifecycle and the parties involved.

 Also, having the right structure of components is very important for several reasons, including for: